 The more the WHIS platform is used, the more data and cases are collected, and the process leads to a continuous improvement of the models and protocols.
 New and meaningful jobs can be created and healthcare professionals and experts that are dealing with new cases allow the accumulation of new knowledge, to further refine the programmes.
 New ideas are generated, from innovative ways of working to support recovery from COVID19 while addressing climate change challenges and building public trust.

-Gender Equality & Women’s Empowerment – Chair Deirdre Carbery, Tyson Nichols, Steffi Singh, Amany Yahia, Keira Longernan
+Expert Groups: Gender Equality & Women’s Empowerment – Chair Deirdre Carbery, Tyson Nicholas, Steffi Singh, Amany Yahia, Keira Lonergan

-MSK – Ben Wilkins, Jack Chew, Meg Lowry, Martin Ong’wen, Joost van Wijchen, Ruth Sephton, Darshan Allirajah
+MSK – Ben Wilkins, Jack Chew, Meg Lowry, Martin Ong’wen, Joost van Wijchen, Ruth Sephton

 And in everything we do, we have fun doing it - we smile and we laugh – because this is good for the heart, the soul, and good for our health.